RedisLabs/redislabs-docs/content/rs/databases/memory-performance/data-eviction.md

 If memory usage continues to increase during data eviction, the rate of eviction will increase to avoid running out of memory.

 As with standalone Redis Enterprise databases, Active-Active eviction is calculated per shard.
-To prevent over eviction, internal heuristics might prevent keys from being evicted when the shard reaches the 80% memory limit.
+To prevent overeviction, internal heuristics can prevent keys from being evicted when the shard reaches the 80% memory limit.
 In such cases, keys are evicted only when the shard's memory reaches 100%.

 In case of network issues between Active-Active instances, memory can be freed only when all instances are in sync.
-If there is no communication between participating clusters, this can cause the eviction of all keys and an Out of Memory (OOM) state in the instance.
+If there is no communication between participating clusters, all keys are evicted, creating an out-of-memory (OOM) state in the instance.

 {{< note >}}
 Data eviction policies are not supported for Active-Active databases with [Redis on Flash]({{<relref "/rs/databases/redis-on-flash">}}).